Fill your College Details

 Applications of Graphics Programming in C

-1. Game Development: Graphic programming is essential for games, as it provides opportunities to develop 2-D and 3-D graphics and to implement interactivity.
+1. Game Development: Graphic programming is essential for games, as it enables the development of 2-D and 3-D graphics and the implementation of interactivity.

 2. Computer-Aided Design (CAD): In CAD applications, graphics programming is used to model and control 2D and 3D objects.